tschmidt/rails-recipes/config/email-configuration/README.md

 export MYAPP_EMAIL_PASSWORD="for_realz_super_secrets_yo!"
 ```

+What you choose to name the environment variable is really up to you.
+My advice to you is that you
+use a consistent naming structure, especially on your development machine.
+I am typically
+working on several applications at any given time which may require this type of setup.
+Using a naming convention where I prefix with the name of the app and then the config key
+has worked out fairly well.

 Make sure to reload your shell after doing this so that the changes are picked up.

 ### If you use Pow for development